 The Healthy Schools Lead is the school staff member who will lead their school through Healthy Schools Certification.
 The Healthy Schools Lead is the key contact at the school who ensures that the Healthy Schools Certification registration and reporting are completed online.
-This position is decided by the school, not by Ophea.
-The Healthy Schools Lead is the main contact for Ophea and must be an employee of the school.
+This position is decided by the school.
+The Healthy Schools Lead must be an employee of the school.